WCPI Internship Program

 Women’s Congressional Policy Institute Internship Description

-The Women’s Congressional Policy Institute (WCPI) is a nonprofit, nonpartisan public policy organization whose mission is to bring women policymakers together across party lines to work on issues of importance to women and their families.
+The Women’s Congressional Policy Institute (WCPI) is a nonprofit, nonpartisan public policy organization whose mission is to bring women policymakers together across party lines to advance issues of importance to women and their families.
 As part of this mission, it is a goal of the WCPI internship program to develop the next generation of women leaders in public policy.

 Interns are expected to work 40 hours per week, Monday through Friday.
 A modest stipend is provided.